jtokoph/jasontokoph.com/src/blog/introducing-tidbits.md

 The goal is to lower the bar for myself and actually hit publish more often.
 Hopefully some of these posts help you too.

 I've already published the first one here: [ExUnit log_level macro](/tidbits/exunit-log-level-macro/)

+You'll be able to see them all [here](/tidbits/) as I publish more.